MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

 ## Create a Terraform configuration file

-In this section, you'll create a simple Terraform configuration file.
-This configuration file creates an Azure resource group in your Azure subscription.
+In this section, you'll code a Terraform configuration file that creates an Azure resource group.

 1. Create a directory to hold the Terraform files for this demo.